This easy Greek salad recipe is the perfect hearty meal salad that will make dinner time much easier for busy families.

 Kalamata olives – Kalamatas are my favourite olive because they’re salty and juicy, but you can of course leave these out if you’re not an olive fan or use a different olive.

 Feta cheese – This is a must in my books, but if you’re dairy free, you can use a plant based feta.

 Extra virgin olive oil – A good Greek salad dressing depends on a good olive oil, and since we’re having a salad for a meal, don’t skimp out on the fat.

 Red wine vinegar – This is the classic vinegar used in Greek dressing, but you can easily just use more lemon if you’re out.

 Oregano- Go to down with the oregano on this salad.
 It definitely contributes the characteristic Greek flavour.

-Since this salad is low in carbs as it doesn’t have any grains it in (no cook), I would definitely serve this with some nice bread (this cheesy soda bread is divine) or pita on the side if incorporating it as a meal.
+Since this salad is low in carbs as it doesn’t have any grains in it, I would definitely serve this with some nice bread (this cheesy soda bread is divine) or pita on the side if incorporating it as a meal.

 All canned tuna is relatively low in mercury, but light canned tuna is significantly lower than albacore tuna.
 So if you’re serving this salad to kids or pregnant women, or just eating it regularly, I do recommend choosing light canned tuna like skipjack.

 Like I said, it’s too damn hot this Summer to cook so I am personally relying on more no cook meals.
 Here are some ideas.